treydock/puppet-module-apptainer/README.md

 This module manages the apptainer installation and configuration of apptainer.conf.

-RedHat based systems will by default install from apptainer package
+RedHat and Debian (except Debian 10) based systems will by default install from apptainer package

-Debian based systems will by default install from source
+Debian 10 will by default install from source

 ## Usage